I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-MustSub/Readme.md

 # Must Sub

-A script used to get your target to subscribe to 15 of my favorite hacker youtube channels
+A script used to get your target to subscribe to 15 of my favorite hacker YouTube channels.

 ## Description